 A: If you plan to attend the Annual Meeting and vote in person, we will give you a ballot when you arrive.
-If your shares are held in a brokerage account or by another nominee, these proxy materials are being forwarded to you together with a voting instruction card.
-Follow the instructions on the voting instruction card in order to vote your shares by proxy or in person.
+If your shares are held in a brokerage account or by another nominee, the Notice of Internet Availability of Proxy Materials is being forwarded to you.
+Follow the instructions on the Notice of Internet Availability of Proxy Materials in order to vote your shares by proxy or in person.
 Alternatively, you may contact the person in whose name your shares are registered and obtain a proxy from that person and bring it to the Annual Meeting.